Skillhh/c_projects/README.md

-# Projects designed in C language
+# Practical  C Programming

+## Solutions for modern C developers to create efficient and well-structured programs

+By B. M. Harwami